-We propose and characterize parametric families of homothetic demand systems, which feature a constant pass-through rate that is common across otherwise heterogenous monopolistically competitive firms.
+Abstract: We propose and characterize parametric families of homothetic demand systems, which feature a constant pass-through rate that is common across otherwise heterogenous monopolistically competitive firms.
 These parametric families offer natural, flexible, and yet tractable extensions of CES.
-In the case of complete pass-through, the markup rate is constant, as in CES, yet it can be heterogenous across firms, unlike in CES.
+In the case of complete pass-through, the markup rate is constant, as in CES, but can differ across firms, unlike in CES.
 In the case of incomplete pass-thorough, the price of each firm is log-linear in its marginal cost and its choke price with the common coefficients across firms.
-Tougher competition, captured by a lower "average price," reduces the prices of all firms at a uniform rate, and hence without affecting their relative prices.
-Yet, it causes a disproportionately larger decline in the revenue and the profit among firms with lower markup rates.
+Tougher competition, captured by a lower "average price," reduces the prices of all firms at a uniform rate and hence without affecting their relative prices.
+Yet, it causes a disproportionately larger decline in the revenue and the profit among firms with lower markup rates, which are not necessarily smaller or more productive firms.